fritzo/pomagma/README.md

 ## Environment Variables

-To run a full system, pomagma needs Amazon AWS credentials, an S3 bucket, an SWF domain, an optionally an email address to receive errors.
+To run a full system, pomagma needs Amazon AWS credentials, an S3 bucket, an SWF domain, and optionally an email address to receive errors.

     AWS_ACCESS_KEY_ID=...
     AWS_SECRET_ACCESS_KEY=...